Sumedh-Patkar/feature-hunt/README.md

-# 🏁 Getting Started
+## 🏁 Getting Started

 #### Before you get started, if you are using Windows, please visit our [wiki page on Windows development](https://github.com/CSC510-Group-25/feature-hunt/wiki/How-to-develop-with-Windows).

-## Installation in Local Machine.

 ### First Time Setup